Syrian troops capture northwestern village from rebels

-BEIRUT (AP) — Syrian activists say government troops have captured a northwestern village known for its medieval fortress as they move deeper toward Idlib province, the last major rebel stronghold.
+BEIRUT (AP) — Syrian government troops captured a northwestern village known for its medieval fortress on Thursday as they move deeper toward Idlib province, the last major rebel stronghold, activists and pro-government media said.

+The latest wave of fighting that began last week is the most serious challenge yet to a cease-fire in the region, brokered by Russia and Turkey in September.

-The Britain-based Syrian Observatory for Human Rights says government forces took the entire village of Qalaat al-Madiq after insurgents pulled out.
+The Britain-based Syrian Observatory for Human Rights, a war-monitoring group, said government forces took the entire village of Qalaat al-Madiq after insurgents pulled out.
 Idlib-based activist Alaa Moadamani confirmed the village’s capture.

+The pro-government Syrian Central Military Media said troops took Qalaat al-Madiq and two smaller nearby villages.
+Government troops had been holding the nearby fortress, which also carries the name of Qalaat al-Madiq.

+The village, near the Orontes River, is a gateway to the fertile plain of al-Ghab, a breadbasket for the central province of Hama.
+The village was built on the site of the ancient city of Apamea and the fortress overlooking it was built during Muslim rule in the 12th century.

 Thursday’s push came a day after Syrian troops took the nearby village of Kfar Nabudah.

-The latest offensive, which began April 30, has raised fears the government may launch a wider push on Idlib, which is home to about 3 million people, many of them displaced from elsewhere in Syria.
+The latest offensive, which began April 30, has raised fears of a wider government push on Idlib, which is home to about 3 million people, many of them displaced from elsewhere in Syria.

 The U.N. says over 150,000 people have been displaced recently within the enclave.